 The most common cause of this condition is disc degeneration, although it can also result from a combination of issues.
 If your bilateral stenosis results from a slipped, bulging or herniated disc, that means the discs in between your vertebrae are infringing upon a foramen, narrowing the space through which the spinal nerves can pass and possibly even putting pressure on the nerves.

 The area of your body that shows symptoms depends on the position of the affected foramina and nerves.
 Usually, compressed nerve roots in the upper part of the neck and back will cause symptoms in the head or upper torso, whereas those in the lower back can impact the legs and feet, and can even cause difficulties walking and controlling bladder/bowel function.

 Conservative treatments for bilateral stenosis include physical therapy and exercise, rest, pain medication, steroid injections and anti-inflammatory medicine.
 When the condition is not responding to these treatments, however, your physician may recommend surgery.

-If your physician has said your bilateral stenosis is severe enough to warrant surgery, but you want a second opinion, contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.
+If your physician has said your bilateral stenosis is severe enough to warrant surgery, but you want a second opinion, contact Laser Spine Institute today for your MRI or CT scan review.
 We are the leader in minimally invasive spine surgery for the treatment of degenerative neck and back issues such as spinal stenosis, neural stenosis, and more.